 You just need to hang tight.

-There are five times you should be using the dash.
+There are five times you should be using the hyphen.

 1. When you want to add emphasis on a particular word or phrase.